Devolutions/now-proto/docs/NOW-spec.md

 **msgFlags (2 bytes)**: The message flags.

-#### NOW_CHANNEL_TERMINATE_MSG
+#### NOW_CHANNEL_CLOSE_MSG

-Channel termination notice, could be sent by either parties at any moment of communication to gracefully close DVC channel.
+Channel close notice, could be sent by either parties at any moment of communication to gracefully close DVC channel.

 <table class="byte-layout">